bvirk/heatskirt/README.md

 # heatskirt
-combined pro miro (ATMEGA32U4) app, terminal program and pre compile c++ files deployment.
+Combined pro miro (ATMEGA32U4) app, terminal program and prebuild c++ files deployment.

+and

+A this piece of hardware used to turn on a heat element as function of temperature, moisture